Bank of America Career Services Center

 Penn State students are encouraged to be active in career planning throughout their entire college career.
 Career Services offers resources that can help students in all aspects of career development, including the exploration of academic majors and career options, gaining experience, as well as skill development in resume writing, interview strategies, and job, internship, and graduate school searches.

 Drop-in and Individual Career Counseling

-Drop-in counseling is available to address students' questions and to determine the best course of action.
+Drop-In and Individual Career Counseling is available to help undergraduate and graduate students from all academic backgrounds develop and pursue goals for life after graduation.
 A counselor is available from 8:30 a.m. to 4:30 p.m. weekdays and until 6:30 p.m. on Tuesday evenings during the fall and spring semesters on a first-come, first-served basis to clarify career concerns; provide career information and make referrals; review resumes, cover letters, and application forms; and provide information on job-seeking skills.
 One hour individual career counseling appointments are also available to help students with their career planning, make informed decisions and set goals, and improve communication and job-seeking skills.